Refunds and Transfer Forms:

 a.
 The advantage is that you can add funds to your student’s meal account using a debit or credit card.
 K12 PAYMENT CENTER charges $1.95 per funding transaction.

 4. Does the school district receive any of the service fees charged by K12 PAYMENT CENTER?

 a.
 No. Fees charged by K12 PAYMENT CENTER are not passed along to the school district.

 2014-2015 Free & Reduced Lunch Application

-In order to qualify for meal benefits for the new school year, a new application must be submitted for processing every year.
+In order to qualify for meal benefits for the new school year, a new application must be submitted to our department every year.
 Without a new application your current benefits will EXPIRE on September 29, 2014.

-Applications are available in English and Spanish and you can complete your application online.
+Applications are available in English and Spanish and you can complete your application online or you may print an application and return it to your school cafeteria.
 Please click on your preferred format as noted below.

 Online application - Click here to access the program to apply for benefits for the 2014-2015 school year.